Systemic diversification

 Lorena Junghans is an award-winning impact producer, manager founder and innovator.
 Lorena holds a Bachlors of Arts with Magna Cum Laude from the Filmuniversity Babelsberg KONRAD WOLF in Digital Media Culture with a focus on Production Studies.

 Lorena's work has garnered recognition and awards, including being a recipient the Friedrich-Ebert Scholarship in 2017 for their contributions to the art and academic community, the 2022 Bertha Foundation "Artivist Award" for their collaboration with Palestinian musician Rasha Nahas and the selection as one of 20 young research fellows of CIRCE (Creative Impact Research Centre Europe).
-Additionally, Lorena recently received the STARTBÜRO scholarship, an initiative that supports founders in the Medienstadt Babelsberg with office space, mentoring, and funding.
+Additionally, Lorena recently received the STARTBÜRO scholarship, an initiative that supports founders with office space, mentoring, and funding.

 As an impact producer, Lorena collaborates with a talented team of freelancers and professionals from diverse backgrounds, bringing a range of expertise to their projects.
 With a strong background in project management, film production, and artist management, Lorena's experience spans across the realms of music, film, animation, and virtual reality.
 Their captivating works include projects such as Grand Jury Award Biennale di Venezia winner "From the Main Square" .